Bell Hill

 Understand the North Carolina Housing Grant Program

-Its funding sources blend state appropriations with federal matching, creating a flexible pool without geographic caps or unit limits over the 30‑month award.
+You’ll notice the program history traces back to federal CDBG‑II reforms that redirected excess HUD funds toward ex-military people.
+Its funding sources blend state appropriations with federal matching, creating a flexible pool without geographic caps or cash support over the 30‑month award.

-Eligible applicants—every municipality and county except the 24 HUD‑entitlement cities and designated urban counties—must embed at least one livability principle, such as equitable affordable housing, to qualify and secure long‑term impact.
+Eligible applicants, every municipality and county except the 24 HUD‑entitlement cities and designated urban counties, must embed at least one livability principle, such as equitable affordable housing, to qualify and secure long‑term impact.

 Check If You Meet NC Housing Grant Eligibility Criteria